14 Amazing Benefits Of Saffron (Kesar) For Skin, Hair, And Health

 Saffron not only imparts a distinct flavor and aroma but also makes your dish look more presentable.
 Saffron can be used in thread or ground form, depending on the recipe.
 If you are using saffron to garnish your dish and wish to create a visual impression, you can use threads.
 On the other hand, if you want the saffron to blend with your dish such that it is not obvious to the eye, you should go for its powdered form.

-The cooking tips given below will enable you to reap the maximum benefits from this magical spice:
+The uses of saffron and cooking tips given below will enable you to reap the maximum benefits from this magical spice:

 - You can prepare powdered saffron instead of buying it from a supplier.
 You can do this by grinding the saffron threads with a mortar and pestle.
 If you find it difficult to grind the threads due to the moisture content, add a pinch of sugar to them and then grind.
 This will make grinding easier without affecting your recipe.